MicrosoftDocs/azure-dev-docs/articles/github-copilot-azure/get-started.md

    :::image type="content" source="media/get-started/getstarted-settings.png" alt-text="Screenshot that shows the pop-up menu for GitHub Copilot for Azure.":::

-3. On the **Settings** tab, set the Azure Resource Graph tenant to your Azure subscription ID.
-You can find your subscription ID (also known as the tenant ID) in the Azure portal.
+3. On the **Settings** tab, set the Azure Resource Graph tenant to your Microsoft Entra tenant ID.
+You can find your Microsoft Entra tenant ID in the Azure portal.

    :::image type="content" source="media/get-started/getstarted-arg-tenant.png" alt-text="Screenshot that shows the Settings tab with an option to set the Azure Resource Graph tenant.":::